 From Melissa Caughey at ‘HGTV Gardens’, make these herbal insect repelling bundles that you can use in a fire pit or BBQ to keep bugs away.
 You just let them smolder at the edge of any fire source, and voila!
 No more bugs, and the air smells amazing!

-Ok, this one is pure genius.
-Jessica at ‘Mom 4 Real’ shows us how to make this cute DIY mosquito repelling bracelet!
+Ok, this trick for how to repel mosquitos is pure genius.
+Jessica at ‘Mom 4 Real‘ shows us how to make this cute DIY mosquito repelling bracelet!
 And of course, it’s all natural as well.

 This homemade mosquito trap from ‘Ehow‘ is inexpensive and easy to make.
 It also comes with some controversy as to how effective it is, and whether it will also trap bees, which of course, we need!
 I understand if you add a little vinegar to these traps, bee’s will not be as attracted… This is worth a try, but one note.
 As with any insect traps, don’t place them near your seating areas.
 The trap are meant to attract the bugs, so if you put it too close to people, you are bringing them right to you!

 Another quick DIY mosquito spray?
 From ‘Mint Juleps N Muddin‘, try Listerine in a bottle.
-They suggest the original.
+They suggest the original version.

-Use Vicks Vapor Rub around your wrists and ankles as a natural repellent, from ‘Divine Caroline‘.
+Use Vicks Vapor Rub around your wrists and ankles as a natural mosquito repellent, from ‘Divine Caroline‘.

-Related Post – Check out our article on DIY Wasp Traps & Solutions!Image Credits: Marty's Musings, Burpee, Almanac, Bonnie Plants, Designer Trapped, My Frugal Adventures, Garden Therapy, HGTV Gardens, Mom 4 Real, Ehow, Mint Juleps N Muddin, Divine Caroline
+Now that you know all about how to repel mosquitos, check out this!
+DIY Wasp Traps & Solutions!Image Credits: Burpee, Almanac, Bonnie Plants, Designer Trapped, My Frugal Adventures, Garden Therapy, Marty's Musings, HGTV Gardens, Mom 4 Real, Ehow, Mint Juleps N Muddin, Divine Caroline